PappasBrent/pappasbrent.github.io/research/hardening-build-systems.md

 ## Goals

-1. Collect a dataset of real-world programs with build systems (e.g., Make-, CMake-, and Autotools-based build systems) we can study from the following
+1. *Dataset collection*: Collect a dataset of real-world programs with build systems (e.g., Make-, CMake-, and Autotools-based build systems) we can study from the following sources:
-   sources:
    1. [GNU packages](http://mirror.rit.edu/gnu/).
    2. [Apache Software Foundation programs](https://downloads.apache.org/).
    3. GitHub's most starred repos.
-2. Investigate techniques for specifying build phases (e.g., configuration, compilation, and testing phases) for collected projects, and for specifying build phase phases' file and command permissions.
+2. *Build phase specification*: Investigate techniques for specifying build phases (e.g., configuration, compilation, and testing phases) for collected projects, and for specifying build phase phases' file and command permissions.
    1. We will begin by manually specifying project build phases.
 While completing this step, we will look for patterns in build phase specifications that we can use to perform this goal's next sub-goal: